quantumlib/Cirq/docs/google/best_practices.md

 be parameterized into 5 angles, or degrees of freedom.
 Characterization will attempt to identify the values of these five angles.

 The second step is calibrating (or refitting) the gate.
-For the five angles that comprise the generalized FSim gate, three can be corrected for by adding Z rotations before or after the gate.
+Out of the five angles that comprise the generalized FSim gate, three can be corrected for by adding Z rotations before or after the gate.
 Since these gates are propagated forward automatically, they add no duration or error to the circuit and can essentially